AlexMercedCoder/tutorialblog/content/blog/2024/2024-09-hands-on-iceberg-dremio-minio-nessie.md

 ## Setting Up the Environment with Docker Compose

 Docker is a platform that allows you to package and run applications in isolated containers, ensuring that they run consistently across different environments.
 Containers bundle an application with all of its dependencies, making it easy to manage and deploy complex setups.
 Docker Compose is a tool specifically designed to handle multi-container applications, enabling you to define and run multiple services using a simple configuration file.
-By using Docker Compose, we can quickly set up an environment with all the necessary components for our data lakehouse—such as Spark, Dremio, Minio, and Nessie—without worrying about manual installation or configuration.
+By using Docker Compose, we can quickly set up an environment with all the necessary components for our data lakehouse: such as Spark, Dremio, Minio, and Nessie, without worrying about manual installation or configuration.
 This approach not only saves time but ensures that our setup is portable and easy to replicate across different systems.

 ### Understanding the Docker Compose File